nesl/LLM_time_series/README.md

 - Visual inputs, such as frequency plots and IMU signal graphs, provide modest gains for some models but reveal substantial limitations in LLMs' visual interpretation abilities, particularly in accurately identifying frequency peaks.
 - The addition of environment photos for HAR tasks enhances classification accuracy, underscoring the value of multimodal context.

 Despite their potential, current LLMs still struggle with precise signal interpretation, domain-specific reasoning, and visual pattern recognition.
 Future research can explore methods for integrating domain-specific knowledge into LLMs more effectively, such as fine-tuning, retrieval-augmented generation, or embedding external knowledge bases.
 Additionally, improving models’ robustness to noise and enhancing their ability to process subtle signal features will be critical.
 This project is only a prelimilary exploration of LLMs for time-series tasks, but it still provides some interesting insights.
-Expanding benchmarks to include a border range of time-series tasks (e.g., forecasting, anomaly detection) and evaluating models on cross-domain generalization could further deepen our understanding of LLMs’ potential in time-series analysis.
+Expanding benchmarks to include a border range of time-series tasks (e.g., forecasting, anomaly detection) and evaluating models on cross-domain generalization could further deepen our understanding of LLMs’ potential in time-series analysis.[^3]

-[^3] This report used ChatGPT for language polishment.
+[^3]: ChatGPT is used to polish language in this report.
 All experimental results and analysis are original.

 ## References
 <a id="1">[1]</a> Suvir Mirchandani, Fei Xia, Pete Florence, Brian Ichter, Danny Driess, Montserrat Gonzalez Arenas, Kanishka Rao, Dorsa Sadigh, and Andy Zeng.
 2023.
 Large language models as general pattern machines. *arXiv preprint arXiv:2307.04721 (2023)*.